tc39/notes/es7/2016-09/sept-29.md

 YK: We have to teach people something about the idiom of the constructor.
 Given that we already have new Set, it would seem to make sense to use here.

-FST: What is the cost of adding consistent APIs across all collection classes?
+EFT: What is the cost of adding consistent APIs across all collection classes?

 DD: Not deprecating the constructor

-FST: don't need to deprecate
+EFT: don't need to deprecate

 KG: insane not to provide a way to make the collection without forcing the brackets